-All the course units offered by the Faculty of Applied Science are designed in accommodating Virtual Learning Environment (VLE) as a tool to facilitate the undergraduates to learn by means of learner centred approach.
-All the staff members and students of the faculty are given an account in the VLE and it will be rearranged when a fresh semester of an academic year starts.
-The activities of each student will be monitored by the teacher through the VLE and the course materials of the course units shall be updated in the VLE time to time.
-Also, Announcements, feedbacks questionnaires, practice quizzes, assignments and tutorials submission of a course unit can be easily managed with the VLE.
-The VLE can be accessed through http://vle.vau.jfn.ac.lk
+All the course units offered by the Faculty of Applied Science are designed in such a way that accommodates Virtual Learning Environment (VLE) as a tool to facilitate the undergraduates to learn by means of learner centred approach.
+All the staff members and students of the faculty are given an account for accessing the VLE.
+The activities of each student will be monitored by the respective lecturer through the VLE and the course materials of the course units shall be updated in the VLE regularly.
+Also, announcements, feedbacks, questionnaires, practice quizzes, assignments and tutorials submission of a course unit will be managed with the VLE.
+The VLE can be accessed through https://vle.fas.vau.ac.lk